Adding analyst intelligence to everyday data BBC Marketing & Audiences

-Explainers are short online films help inform the public about big and often complex subjects—like astronomy, pregnancy, or DNA—in an interesting and accessible way.
+Explainers are short online films that help inform the public about big and often complex subjects — such as astronomy, pregnancy, or DNA — in an interesting and accessible way.

 With a running time of just three minutes, an Explainer video needs to get its point across very efficiently.
 It’s impossible to cover all the ground in a particular area, so you need to focus on a story ‘hook’ that is fundamental, understandable and repeatable.
 Examples from previous Explainer videos include: ‘The stars are us and we are the stars’ and ‘The Titanic was unlucky, not doomed’.
 This message should be carried throughout the script and throughout the choice of visual elements.
 Conversations between the scriptwriter, creative director and an external subject expert will help to identify the most appropriate ‘hook’.

 Although each video will deal with one specific topic only, they are also intended to spark interest in other, related areas.
 We want to inform as to certain subjects, but we also want people to discover new ones.
 Your explainer will need to contain ‘jumping-off-points’ to related content.

 Your story idea will have to accommodate three distinct layers of information, and it’s worth identifying these at an early stage:

 Can you simplify complex ideas without making them simplistic?
 Think about how to avoid patronising your audience (for example, with bright colours, bouncing type and intrusive music).
 Respect the subject, but be selective and clear; look for magic moments in the story that help you to avoid getting bogged down in too much detail.

 These principles are general to the field but useful in video too.
 They may help you to think about how you organise your information, textually and visually.

 Set out key structural elements at the beginning, introducing consistent way-markers in v/o, graphics and sound.
 For example, if you are using a timeline, show a date early on, so that people can work out how they are going to read it.